NotAShelf/nvf/docs/manual/release-notes/rl-0.9.md

 [Snoweuph](https://github.com/snoweuph)

+- Moved all angular related stuff into its own language module.

 - Remove `mind.nvim`.
 This plugin doesn't exist anymore.
 The original author deleted all their GitHub repositories and moved to [sourcehut](https://sr.ht/~hadronized/).
 Some repositories where migrated.